Hellsing: Plot

-Hellsing is named after and centered around the Royal Order of Protestant Knights originally led by Abraham Van Helsing.
-The mission of Hellsing is to search for and destroy the undead and other supernatural forces of evil that threaten the queen and the country.
-This organization is currently led by Sir Integra Fairbrook Wingates Hellsing, who inherited the leadership of Hellsing as a child after the death of her father.
-She witnessed his death which turned her from a once innocent and shy little girl to a tough and deadly force.
-She is protected by the faithful Hellsing family butler Walter C. Dornez, a deadly foe in his own right, and Alucard, the original and most powerful vampire, who swore loyalty to the Hellsing family after being defeated by Van Helsing one hundred years before the story takes place.
-These formidable guardians are joined early on in the storyline by former police officer Seras Victoria, whom Alucard turned into a vampire.
+Hellsing is named after and centered around the "Royal Order of Protestant Knights", originally led by Abraham Van Helsing.
+The mission of Hellsing is to search for and destroy the undead and other supernatural forces of evil that threaten the country.
+The organization is led by Sir Integra Fairbrook Wingates Hellsing, who inherited the leadership of Hellsing as a child after witnessing her father's murder, which turned her from a kind and innocent young girl into a ruthless and determined woman thoroughly devoted to her new role.

+Sir Integra is protected by the faithful Hellsing family butler Walter C. Dornez, a deadly foe in his own right, and Alucard, the original and most powerful vampire, who swore loyalty to the Hellsing family after being defeated by Van Helsing one hundred years before the story takes place.
+These formidable guardians are joined early on in the storyline by former police officer Seras Victoria, turned into a vampire willingly by Alucard to save her from certain death.

 As the scale and frequency of incidents involving the undead escalate in England and all around the world, Sir Integra discovers that the remnants of a Nazi group called Millennium still exist and are intent on reviving Nazi Germany by creating a battalion of vampires.
 Millennium, Hellsing, and the Vatican section XIII Iscariot clash in an apocalyptic three-sided war in London, and Millennium reveals its true objective: to destroy the vampire lord Alucard, ending a feud begun during World War II.